 Do note that you will need to beat the game from start to finish on Death March.
 If you change the difficulty setting along the way or only switch to Death March difficulty at the end, the achievement will not be unlocked.

-What does Death March difficulty mean and change?
+Difference between Death March difficulty and normal

-The biggest change in Death March is the enemies.
-Every enemy you face on this difficulty level has increased health and does increased damage.
+The biggest difficulty difference in Death March is the enemies.
+Every enemy you face on Death March level in The Witcher 3 has increased health and does increased damage.

 Some of the most common enemies that you would otherwise not even pay attention to can easily take you out in a couple of hits.
+Bandits and Drowners, for example, are like fodder on the lower difficulty settings.
+On Death March, one wrong move will cost you your life.

 However, killing enemies will give you reduced experience points in return, so leveling up is going to be slow.

 The other major change in Death March is that Meditation will not regenerate your health.
 Meditation is something all players like to do often to replenish their alchemy stocks and vitality.
-You will need to find other ways to heal such as potions and other consumables if you want to play on Death March.
+You will need to find other ways to heal, such as potions and other consumables, if you want to play on Death March.

 Finally, guards will take all of your crowns if you get knocked out.

-Tips to beat The Witcher 3 on Death March difficulty
+The Witcher 3 Death March difficulty tips

 Save your game all the time